gradle/blog-develocity-api-to-prometheus-metrics/README.md

 ```
 export DVTOKEN=token
 export DVURL=develocity-field.gradle.com

+# Frequency of the DV API call in minutes
 export DVSCRAPETIME=5

 nohup java -jar ./build/libs/BuildScanExtractor-all.jar  &

 ```

-The distribution in ./build/distributions/

 Or you can just run from IDE (be sure to set up the env variables).

-### The client metrics server is listening at port 8081.
+Note: the client metrics server is listening at port 8081.

-## Sample Grafana UI
+## Sample Grafana Dashboards

 There are three metrics created:
 1. Counter: Build Duration